Space to Create Paonia just completed an arts market survey to determine the community’s needs for affordable creative live-work space.

 Because this is a State initiative through the Colorado Office of Economic Development and International Trade (COEDIT) and the Department of Local Affairs (DOLA), the Town of Paonia is the primary applicant.
 The Town views Space to Create as an economic development opportunity that will bring increased tax revenues by new and expanded businesses and residences.
 The Town of Paonia is providing meeting space and office resources.
 The Town Administrator and two Trustees are members of the Space to Create Executive Team and are involved in all communications and decisions.

 The Creative District is a nonprofit partner in Space to Create.
-The District is managed by the NFV Creative Coalition.
-The Creative Coalition’s mission is to “foster economic growth in Western Colorado through the creative industries.”
-Members of the Coalition have also been appointed to the Space to Create Executive Team.
+The District is managed by the North Fork Valley Creative Coalition (NFVCC).
+The NFVCC’s mission is to foster economic growth in Western Colorado through the creative industries.
+Members of the NFVCC have also been appointed to the Space to Create Executive Team.
 As a nonprofit, NFVCC can fundraise through grants and private donations.

 HOW IS THIS PROJECT BEING FUNDED?